paperbenni/paperbenni.github.io/content/posts/instantwm.md

 behavior.
 From what I've seen it does
 There are a few drawbacks.
 I am not very familiar with C++ and will not be able to use Rust for this.
-Seeing as the project gets smaller in size by having access to what Hyprland can already do, putting up with CPP is not a big deal.
+Seeing as the project gets smaller in size by having access to what Hyprland can already do, putting up with C++ is not a big deal.
 Hyprland also has animations which are way better than what instantWM ever had.
 Dragging windows within a tiled layout is also really nice.
 Given how much the plugin system allows I feel confident that I will be able to